 The entrance gateway or the gopuram on the east side of the temple is the largest of all – it is 50 meters high,made of brick with a stone base.
 It gives access to the outer courtyard that contains various other smaller shrines.
 The other two gopurams are smaller gopurams in the inner east and inner northern sides of the temple complex.
 All are adorned with stunning sculptures of gods and goddesses.
 The smaller gopurams can be seen from the outer courtyard through which the inner courtyards and sanctums can be reached.

 King Krishnadevaraya of the Vijayanagara empire is considered to have been a major contributor in the development and enhancement of the temple.
 The central pillared hall with beautiful carvings is constructed by him to celebrate his coronation in 1509-10 AD.
 Outside the temple, several ruins can be seen which are said to be the ruins of a once flourished market site near the temple.
 The temple lies along the mighty Tungabhadra River of Karnataka,that flows alongsidethe temple (near the terrace side).

 Virupaksha Temple is open to visitors between 9 AM and 1 PM, and between 5 PM to 9 PM every day, on all days of the week.

 The entry to this temple (like most temples in India) is free; visitors are not charged any entry fee here.
 However, any offerings to the deity (like flowers/garland, incense sticks, fruits, and other Pooja items) can be purchased within the temple complex and this isoptionally done by devotees – it isn’t compulsory.

-Hampiis well connected to cities across Karnataka as well as other neighbouring states The city can be reached by air, rail or road.
+Hampi is well connected to cities across Karnataka as well as other neighboring states The city can be reached by air, rail, or road.